Willie169/Android-Non-Root/README.md

 ### Termux:Boot

-Termux:Boot can be installed from F-Droid: <https://f-droid.org/packages/com.termux.boot>.
+Termux:Boot (`com.termux.boot`) can be installed from F-Droid: <https://f-droid.org/packages/com.termux.boot>.

 This plugin for Termux allows programs to be run at boot.